-That is because he does not consider the consequences of his actions before he makes his move.
+This is because he does not consider the consequences of his actions before he makes his move.

 He has a great deal of energy, so you must exercise him often.
 Multiple walks a day should suffice.

-He’s great with kids, and other dogs if you socialize him early.
+He’s great with kids and other dogs if you socialize him early.